Petah Tikva: History

-A malaria epidemic broke out in 1880, forcing the abandonment of the settlements on both holdings.
+A malaria epidemic broke out in 1880, forcing the abandonment of the settlements on both holdings by 1881 or 1882.
 Those who remained in the area moved south to Yehud.
-After Petah Tikva was reoccupied by Bilu immigrants in 1883 some of the original families returned.
+After Petah Tikva was reoccupied by Chovovei Tzion immigrants in 1883, some of the original families returned.
 With funding for swamp drainage provided by Baron Edmond de Rothschild, the colony became more stable.